MicrosoftDocs/learn/learn-pr/advocates/azure-maps-track-air-pollution/includes/3-create-account-azure-cli.md

 Before you can use Azure Maps on a webpage, you need an Azure Maps account.
 In this unit, you'll use the Azure CLI to create an Azure Maps account.
-You'll get a key that the web SDK needs to access the Maps account.
+Then, you'll get a key that the web SDK needs to access the Maps account.

 ### Activate the sandbox